Weakly almost square Lipschitz-free spaces: Introduction

 By {\cite[Theorem~1.5]{AM}} and {\cite[Theorem~3.1]{HKO}} we know, that a Lipschitz-free space $\mathcal{F}(M)$ is LASQ or has specific diameter $2$ properties if and only if the underlying metric space $M$ is a length space.
-Recall, that a metric space $M$ is called a \emph{length} space if, for every pair of different points $u,v\in M$, the distance $d(u,v)$ is equal to the infimum of the length of rectifiable paths joining them.
+Recall, that a metric space $M$ is called a \emph{length} space if, for every pair of distinct points $u,v\in M$, the distance $d(u,v)$ is equal to the infimum of the length of rectifiable paths joining them.
 If the latter infimum is always attained, then $M$ is called a \emph{geodesic} space.
-Since now we know, that WASQ differs from LASQ (and from other diameter $2$ properties) in Lipschitz-free spaces, we start looking for a metric characterisation of weakly almost square Lipschitz-free spaces.
-In Section 3, we show that a Lipschitz-free space over a geodesic metric space is always WASQ.
-Currently it remains open whether the converse holds as well.
+Since WASQ differs from LASQ (and from other diameter $2$ properties) in Lipschitz-free spaces, we start looking for a metric characterization of weakly almost square Lipschitz-free spaces.
+In Section 3, we prove a result which suggests that any Lipschitz-free space over a geodesic metric space might be WASQ.
+However, this is a partial result and the full characterization remains as an open problem.

 Recall that if a Banach space is ASQ, then it also has the symmetric strong diameter $2$ property (in short, SSD$2$P).
-It has been proved, that a Lipschitz-free space is never ASQ (see {\cite[Theorem~4.1]{HKO}}), thus arising a question whether there exists a Lipschitz-free space with SSD$2$P. In Section 4, we show that a Lipschitz-free space cannot have the SSD$2$P.
+It has been proven, that a Lipschitz-free space is never ASQ (see {\cite[Theorem~4.1]{HKO}}), thus arising a question whether there exists a Lipschitz-free space with SSD$2$P. In Section 4, we show that a Lipschitz-free space cannot have the SSD$2$P.